Gamecock Media Group

 Gamecock Media Group was an American video game publisher based in Austin, Texas, founded in February 2007 by Mike Wilson, Harry Miller and Rick Stults, formerly founders and executives of Gathering of Developers.
 The company was acquired by SouthPeak Games in October 2008 and subsequently shut down.

 History

 Founding

 Gamecock Media Group was founded by Mike Wilson and Harry Miller, alongside Rick Stults.
-All three had previously co-founded Gathering of Developers in 1998, where they served as chief executive officer (CEO), president and chief financial officer, respectively.
+All three had previously co-founded Gathering of Developers in 1998, where they were chief executive officer (CEO), president and chief financial officer, respectively.
 Gamecock's existence was announced on February 12, 2007, and coincided with the reveal of the first five games that would be released through Gamecock—Fury by Auran, Insecticide by Crackpot Entertainment, Mushroom Men by Red Fly Studio, Hail to the Chimp by Wideload Games, and Hero by Firefly Studios.

 Gamecock used a more hands-off approach and allowed developers creative freedom with their work, as well as letting them keep their own intellectual property.
 For the new company, Wilson was appointed CEO.